 Disney’s Art of Animation Resort

-Art of Animation is our top pick for staying in a value resort at Disney with toddlers.
+The Art of Animation Resort is our top pick for staying in a value resort at Disney with toddlers.
 The colorful, bold theming will delight your toddler and they’ll love to spot characters from some of their favorite movies.
+Finding Nemo at the splash pad, anyone?

 Read more about this resort in 16 Best (and Worst) Disney Resorts for Kids